-TEST The SYNTHESYS+ consortium is developing new ways of integrating infrastructure, working on collections together, and sharing best practice and knowledge.
-We have divided these objectives across five discrete areas.
+The SYNTHESYS+ consortium has developed new ways of integrating infrastructure, working on collections together, and sharing best practice and knowledge.
+We have divided these objectives across five discrete areas which you can read more about below, and you can find the project outputs here.

 The Natural History Museum, London, will be providing the coordination and management of the SYNTHESYS+ project.
 Key tasks will include: